 A Server MUST by default treat each Topic as an "Ordered Topic".
 It MAY provide an administrative or other mechanism to allow one or more Topics to be treated as an "Unordered Topic".

 When a Server processes a message that has been published to an Ordered Topic, it MUST follow the rules listed above when delivering messages to each of its subscribers.
-In addition it MUST send PUBLISH packets to consumers (for the same Topic and QoS) in the order that they were received from any given Client.
+In addition, it MUST send PUBLISH packets to consumers (for the same Topic and QoS) in the order that they were received from any given Client.

 Non normative comment